vitr/vitr.github.io/_drafts/http-do-it-right.md

 410 Gone - resource deleted  or 400 - general status

 Capability URL
+Capability URLs grant access to a resource to anyone who has the URL.
+There are particular application design patterns for which this is useful as they remove the necessity for users to log in to a site and are easily delegated to others.
+But their use can open up some security issues.
+URLs are not generally required to be kept secret, and there are various routes through which capability URLs can leak into unintended hands
 This is a special subclass of URLs.
 They contain both a resource and its action.
 Example - password recovery, direct links to 'secret' pdf reports.
-Some security measures for using such urls
+Some security measures for using such URLs
 	- Strong random generator (UUID 4)
 	- HTTPS
 	- Pages available via capability URL (the 'secret' pages) should be excluded from search engines indexing